openshift/hive/docs/clusterpools.md

 CronJob’s spec.schedule field can be used to set the exact time when you want to scale the clusterpool.
 The syntax of the schedule expects a [cron](https://en.wikipedia.org/wiki/Cron) expression made of five fields - minute (0 - 59), hour (0 - 23), day of the month (1 - 31), month (1 - 12) and day of the week (0 - 6) in that order.
 In our example CronJob to scale up a clusterpool, the schedule is set to `0 6 * * *` which is 6:00 AM everyday.
 The cron job controller uses the time set for the kube-controller-manager container.

 CronJob’s spec.containers[].image is the image with the `oc` binary.
 We have tested with the [quay.io/openshift/origin-cli](https://quay.io/repository/openshift/origin-cli) image.
 You can also create your own image.

+## ClusterPool Deletion
+A `ClusterPool` can be deleted in the usual way (`oc delete` or the API equivalent).
+When a `ClusterPool` is deleted, hive will automatically initiate deletion of all *unclaimed* clusters in the pool.
+No new clusters will be created, and any new `ClusterClaim`s will not be fulfilled.
+However, *existing claimed* clusters will not be affected; and the `ClusterPool` itself will be held extant until those clusters have been deprovisioned through the normal means -- i.e. by deleting their `ClusterClaim`s.